Motiva/vtkESQui/Documentation/Guide/guide_en.rst

    :scale: 200%
    :align: center

-Every element has at least a visualization model (vtkVisualizationModel_), and optionally a collision model (vtkCollisionModel_) and a deformation model (vtkDeformationModel_).
+At least a visualization model has to be defined in the scenario element.
+To enable collision detection a vtkCollisionModel_ must be set to the element.
+If the element is deformable, a vtkDeformationModel_ must also be defined.

+Positional parameters, such as Position, Orientation, Scale, etc... must be set in this object.
+All the element models will be located and transformed according to the specified values.

+Prior to un update of the class, the initialization method, Init(),  should be executed.
+This method will initialize the element and subsequently all of its models.
+If a scenario model has been previously initialized it will not be synchronized with the rest of the object models.

-Please refer to Examples_ section if you want to know more about this class.
+Please refer to the Doxygen documentation and the Examples_ section if you want to know more about this class.

 vtkScenarioElementCollection
 ............................

-vtkScenarioElementCollection is an object for creating and manipulating lists of scenario element models (vtkScenarioElement_).
+vtkScenarioElementCollection is an object for creating and manipulating lists of vtkScenarioElement_ items.
 The lists are unsorted and allow duplicate entries.

 vtkScenarioObject
 .................